Skip to main content

 Summary

-The Comparison tool is an extremely versatile and powerful analysis capability in Voyager that can be used to rapidly assess overall dimensional deviations in a variety of applications For example:
+The Compare Tool is a versatile and powerful analysis capability in Voyager that can be used to assess overall dimensional deviations in a variety of applications.
+For example:

 1. Comparing a scan of a part with the CAD model that was used to make it to understand both global and local dimensional deviations.